 Repurposing and recycling content is another way to stretch a tight content marketing budget.
 If you have an existing library of articles that can be revamped—do it!
 You can rework older articles to align with your current SEO strategy as well as update any old information, products, or services, and confirm your brand voice is consistent.
 Or try repurposing any long-form content such as white papers or an ebook that can be reframed into other types of content or expand on a trending subtopic.

 A video library is also ripe for repurposing.
 If you have informative webinars that do not have a corresponding written blog post, then you are missing a great content marketing opportunity.

-As you continue on your content marketing journey, you might consider outsourcing content creation.
+As you continue on your content marketing journey, you might consider outsourcing content creation to a specialized content marketing agency or freelancers.
 This helps ensure the content production is consistently high-quality and your return on investment is satisfactory.